What is Graves disease?

-Graves’ disease is an autoimmune disease.
+Graves disease (also known as Graves' disease) is an autoimmune disease.
 This means your immune system, which normally protects your body and helps fight disease, produces antibodies that attack the thyroid gland.
 These antibodies act like TSH and cause the gland to make too much thyroid hormone.
 This condition is called hyperthyroidism.
-Although it can occur at any age in men or women, Graves’ disease is more common in women between age 20 and 50, who often have a family history of thyroid disease.
+Although it can occur at any age in men or women, Graves disease is more common in women between age 20 and 50, who often have a family history of thyroid disease.

 - look for enlargement of your thyroid gland and eye irritation

 - ask about your symptoms and your personal and family medical histories

 Blood tests.
 When thyroid hormone levels are high, the pituitary doesn't need to make as much TSH.
 Very low levels of TSH and high levels of T4 in your blood suggest hyperthyroidism.

 Radioactive iodine uptake test.
 The thyroid absorbs iodine from your blood and uses it to make thyroid hormone.
 When the thyroid produces too much thyroid hormone, it absorbs more iodine.
 This test involves swallowing a capsule containing a small, harmless amount of radioactive iodine.
 The amount of iodine taken up by your thyroid is then measured.
 A high uptake of radioactive iodine suggests Graves disease.

 Graves is a treatable disease that can be well controlled.
 Several treatments are available, including:

 - Antithyroid medications lower the amount of hormone the thyroid makes.
 The preferred drug is methimazole.
 For pregnant or breastfeeding women, propylthiouracil (PTU) may be preferred.
 These medications help control but may not cure the condition, and are generally not taken for a long period of time.